Computational Aspects of Nearly Single-Peaked Electorates: Conclusions and Open Questions

 \section{Conclusions and Open Questions}

-We have investigated the nearly single-peaked consistency problem.
-We have introduced three new notions of nearly single-peakedness and studied four known notions.
-We have drawn a complete picture of the relations between all the notions of nearly single-peakedness discussed in this paper.
-For five notions we have shown that deciding single-peaked consistency is $\np$-complete and for $k$-candidate deletion we have presented a polynomial time algorithm.
+In this work, we have investigated notions of nearly single-peakedness.
+We have introduced three new notions of nearly single-peakedness and have studied in addition six already established notions.
+We have drawn a complete picture of the relations between these notions.
+For five notions we have shown that deciding nearly single-peaked consistency is $\np$-complete and for $k$-candidate deletion we have presented a polynomial-time algorithm.
+Furthermore, we have analyzed the complexity of the evaluation problem, i.e., the verification task, where the axis is given as additional input.
+In contrast to consistency, all evaluation problems can be decided in polynomial time.
 We refer the reader to Table~\ref{tab:results} for an overview.

 An obvious direction for future work is to determine the complexity of \textsc{Candidate Partition Single-Peaked Consistency}.
+Also, we want to remark that all notions of nearly single-peakedness presented in this work are not restricted to single-peakedness, but can also be applied to other domain restrictions (such as the single-crossing restriction).

-$\np$-completeness, however, does not rule out the possibility of algorithms that perform well in practice.
-One approach is to search for fixed-parameter algorithms, i.e., an algorithm with runtime $f(k)\cdot \mathit{poly}(n)$ for some computable function $f$.
-A fixed-parameter algorithm for \textsc{Maverick Single-Peaked Consistency} has already been found~\cite{bre-che-woe-profiles-nearby}.
-The design of fixed-parameter algorithms for nearly single-peaked consistency deserves further attention.
-A second approach is the development of approximation algorithms since nearly single-peaked consistency can also be seen as an optimization problem.
+$\np$-completeness, as we have obtained for several consistency problems, does not rule out the possibility of algorithms that perform well in practice.
+One approach is to search for fixed-parameter algorithms, i.e., an algorithm with runtime $f(k)\cdot \mathit{poly}(n)$ for some computable function $f$ depending only on parameter $k$.
+A first fixed-parameter algorithm for \textsc{Voter Deletion Single-Peaked Consistency} is mentioned by \citeA{bre-che-woe-profiles-nearby}.
+Another approach is the development of approximation algorithms since nearly single-peaked consistency can also be seen as an optimization problem.
+A detailed treatment of both fpt- and approximation-results for Candidate Deletion and Voter Deletion was presented recently for several domain restrictions including single-peakedness \cite{aaai/ElkindL14-approx}.
+The design of fixed-parameter and approximation algorithms for the remaining notions of nearly single-peakedness deserves further attention.

-We have studied the complexity of manipulation in nearly single-peaked elections.
-The analysis of manipulation and control in such elections has already been started for some distance measures~\cite{fal-hem-hem:c:nearly-single-peaked}.
-This work has yet to be extended to the distance measures introduced in this paper.
-Finally, there might be further useful and natural distance measures regarding single-peakedness to be found.